 To be eligible to receive PRSF credit guarantees, PFI loans will have to be for ESCO-implemented Energy efficiency projects.
 Simultaneously, the Implementing ESCO must undertake an energy savings performance contract (ESPC) with the beneficiary host entity.

-The extent of guarantee cover as a proportion to the guaranteed loan is expected to be 40%-75% (the full range initially will be 20% to 75%).
+The extent of guarantee coverage under PRSF is 75% of the loan amount guaranteed.
 Guarantee cover will be calculated on the lowest of the following:

 The maximum tenure of the guarantee will be 5 years (or such other period as may be decided by PEA) from the date of the first disbursement of the guaranteed loan or till the last date of the operational period of PRSF, whichever is earlier.
 However, the guarantee tenure shall not exceed the loan tenure.